frostybay/Website/_posts/2016-08-15-tcp-server-with-nodejs-pt-1.markdown

 For this post I am going to assume that you already have the lastest version of [Node.js][node] installed and working, and the command `node` is avaliable in your command line.
 You can test this with `node -v`.
 If the output was >= v4.2.6, you are probably safe to go ahead, if not, I recommend that you upgrade your Node.js.

+I am also assuming a basic knowlodge of javascript (ES6).

 ### About Node

 Node.js has a very neat feature that enables the possibilty of importing code from other **.js** files, this is done through the `require` function.
 Using this we can separate the roles of our application in different classes and files.
 To use an object, class, function or variable from another script in the same folder, you can use the following snippet: